iterative/dvc.org/content/docs/user-guide/experiment-management/index.md

    committing them to your <abbr>repository</abbr>.
 Or create these versions from scratch like typical project changes.

-   At this point you may also want to consider the different [ways to organize](#organization-patterns) experiments in your project (as Git branches, as folders, etc.).
+   > At this point you may also want to consider the different
+   > [ways to organize](#organization-patterns) experiments in your project as
+   > well.

-4. Easily [share experiments] using Git and DVC remotes.
+4. Easily [share experiments] across your team.

 [share experiments]: /doc/user-guide/experiment-management/sharing-experiments